Genetic Testing for Breast Cancer

 Genetic changes that are previously reported and have sufficient evidence to be classified as benign with no clinical relevance

 BRCATrue® must be ordered by a physician, and patients are required to fill out a clinical history questionnaire to determine eligibility.

-Patient’s saliva or blood sample is collected in the BRCATrue® test kit and sent back to Pathway Genomics, along with the required paperwork.
+Patient’s blood sample is collected in the BRCATrue® test kit and sent back to Pathway Genomics, along with the required paperwork.

-Pathway Genomics analyzes your sample in its CLIA-certified and CAP-accredited laboratory.
-Typically within two to three weeks, your personalized results will be available to the ordering health care professional.
-The results will then be released to you.
-Pathway Genomics has a team of genetic counselors who are available to ensure that you understand the information in your report, and to answer any questions you may have about your results .
-To contact our genetic counselors, please call our client services department at 877-505-7374 or email firstname.lastname@example.org.
+Pathway Genomics processes and analyzes the submitted sample in its CLIA certified and CAP accredited laboratory.
+Typically within two to three weeks, the patient’s personalized results will be available to the ordering physician.
+The results will then be released to the patient.
+Pathway Genomics has a team of genetic counselors available to ensure that both the patient and the physician understand the information in the report, and to answer additional questions.
+To contact a Pathway Genomics genetic counselor, please call client services department at 877-505-7374 or email firstname.lastname@example.org.

 - Siegel R, Ma J, Zou Z, Jemal A. Cancer statistics, 2014.
 CA: a cancer journal for clinicians.
 Jan-Feb 2014;64(1):9-29.

 - National Cancer Institute (NCI).
 Genetics of Breast and Ovarian Cancer (PDQ®).
 2014; http://www.cancer.gov/cancertopics/pdq/genetics/breast-and-ovarian/HealthProfessional/page1/AllPages#Section_95.
 Accessed April 29, 2014.

 - Roy R, Chun J, Powell SN.
 BRCA1 and BRCA2: different roles in a common pathway of genome protection Nature reviews.
 Cancer.
 Jan 2012;12(1):68-78.